WesselSmit/datocms-migration-workflow/README.md

 ### Ignoring files
 You `.gitignore` should include `datocms-mw-state.mjs` which is used to persist state this package uses to make it more convenient to use.

-> the generated migration files should be included in the version control system, do not gitignore them!
+> the generated migration files should be included in your version control system, do not gitignore them!

 ### Custom configuration
 You can configure the library by adding a `datocms-mw-config` property in the `datocms.config.json` file in the root of your project.